 Online shopping tips for Black Friday and Cyber Monday

 1. Do your holiday shopping with reputable retailers.

 Once you've made your holiday shopping list and checked to see who's been naughty or nice, decide where to shop.
 Stick with retailers you know and trust.
 Bookmark their sites to go there directly rather than clicking on offers in ads, emails, or text messages.
 That will help protect you from realistic looking fake stores designed to look just like the sites of trusted retailers.

 2. Only shop on secure sites on Cyber Monday.

 If you're sticking with well-known retailers, their sites should be secure.
 But if you're shopping at smaller or independent shops, look for a little lock icon in the top left corner of your browser bar when you're on the site.
 A secure site's URL should start with HTTPS and not HTTP.
 You might have to click on the URL to see the HTTPS.
 Secure sites use SSL (Secure Sockets Layer) encryption to keep data in transit hidden from hackers.
-If the site is secure, it's OK to enter your payment information and order your items.

 3. Learn to spot holiday shopping scams.

-Just like little white lights and pumpkin spice, shopping scams are just about everywhere if you know how to spot them.
 Take a minute to brush up on common Black Friday, Cyber Monday, and other holiday shopping scams so you can avoid falling for one.
 Common scams include advertising amazing "deals" and setting up fake online stores to collect credit card numbers and other personal info from unsuspecting shoppers.
 Stay away from offers and sales that seem too good to be true.